Patent classification systems

 - Austrian patent classifications

-- Belgian patent classifications -- This is tidy, an evolving system which we can trace from it most raw and perhaps never completely standardized beginnings up through the two distinct and well-standardized stages which bring our data up through 1916.
+- Belgian patent classifications -- This is tidy, at least in the aggregate, an evolving system which we can trace from its most raw and perhaps never completely standardized beginnings up through the two distinct and well-standardized stages which bring our data up through 1916.
 A category system appears to exist around 1830, with numbers like BE 9 and BE 11.
 They seem to be evolving over time.
 We don't know if they were on the patent specifications.
 The key later category is BE K, defined as pertaining to “Navigation, Pêche, Aérostation”.
 In our experience, toward the latest patents we have accesses, the results are roughly half aero, and with the the overwhelming majority of Belgian aero-patents falling within this BE K. A minority of contemporaneous Belgian aero-patents fall withing BE J and BE L.

 - British patent classifications -- Woodcroft developed a system in the 1840s? and we think it was used in the office quickly